MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/customize-commands-ribbon.md

 ## Community tool
 The SDK describes the process of editing the ribbon by editing the customization.xml file directly.
-YOu can also use a community tool, [Ribbon Workbench](https://www.develop1.net/public/rwb/ribbonworkbench.aspx), to visually edit ribbons using the UI.
+You can also use a community tool, [Ribbon Workbench](https://www.develop1.net/public/rwb/ribbonworkbench.aspx), to visually edit ribbons using the UI.

 > [!NOTE]
 > Microsoft does not provide help or support for community tools.
 To obtain support or help to use these programs, contact the program publisher.